Did you know that fertilizing your Pothos plant can make all the difference in keeping it healthy and thriving?

-- Remove any decayed leaves or browned patches.
-As a result, the plant will deliver vital energy and nutrients to its most healthy areas.
+- Remove any decayed leaves or browned patches so that the plant delivers vital energy and nutrients to healthy areas.

-- Apply the fertilizer evenly and carefully over the top of your plant’s soil.
-Make sure to get rid of any remaining water in the saucer.
+- Apply the fertilizer evenly and carefully over the top of your plant’s soil and remove any excess water from the saucer.

 Top Tips to Treat an Overfertilized Pothos

-Plant roots that have been extensively injured have a slim probability of reviving the crop.
+Plant roots that have been extensively injured have a very low chance of revival.

 Here’s a quick checklist for dealing with fertilizer burn.

-- Set the plant in the sink or another good spot and thoroughly flush it out with water, repeating as needed to avoid overfertilizing (three to four times).
+- Set the plant in the sink or another good spot and thoroughly flush it with distilled water.

-- Between watering intervals, make sure the plant has plenty of room to drain.
+- Between watering intervals, ensure the plant has plenty of room to drain.

-- Get rid of any wilted or scorched leaves.
-This will allow the afflicted plant to develop new foliage more quickly.
+- Remove wilted or scorched leaves so the afflicted plant develops new foliage more quickly.